1. The story of our street

 The campaign succeeded by building a broad coalition, going beyond ethnic pride.
 It launched with an email campaign, first announced at an Alliance of South Asians Taking Action (ASATA) meeting, and then promoted on Twitter, Facebook, and the walking tour mailing list.
 Pro-housing, Black, and South Asian activists published a joint op-ed in Berkeleyside, explaining how Kala’s story connected to Berkeley’s history of exclusionary housing policies, such as redlining and segregation.
 Student activists, educators, and local families lent their voices, testifying at city meetings and rallying support online.

 As the campaign proceeded, it became increasingly important to share and explain Kala Bagai’s story.
 Granddaughter Rani Bagai shared a first person narrative about her grandmother’s life in Berkeleyside.
-SAADA, Asian & Pacific Islander Americans in Historic Preservation, and Shaping San Francisco wrote letters of support, adding historical credibility.
-Anirvan Chatterjee created a Wikipedia page, making her story easier to find and research.
+SAADA, Asian & Pacific Islander Americans in Historic Preservation, Shaping San Francisco, and East Bay Yesterday wrote letters of support, adding historical credibility.
+Anirvan Chatterjee created a Wikipedia page, making Kala Bagai’s story easier to find and research.
 Corrina Gould, tribal chair of the Confederated Villages of Lisjan Ohlone, wrote a long letter of support and solidarity, framing Kala Bagai’s experience through the lens of colonialism and displacement.

-As the campaign progressed, and conversations around naming and history grew louder after the 2020 Black Lives Matter uprisings, it became progressively easier to explain why you’d would want to name a street for a survivor of local racism who never even lived in the city.
-It became even more salient that that Bagai was a woman, an immigrant, an Asian American, a member of a minority faith, and a quiet community-builder.
+As the campaign progressed, and conversations around naming and history grew louder because of the 2020 Black Lives Matter movement, it became easier to explain why you’d would want to name a street for a survivor of local racism who never even lived in the city.
+It became even more salient that Bagai was a woman, an immigrant, an Asian American, a member of a minority faith, and a quiet community-builder.

 5. The renaming process